Your Guide to Understanding D2C Businesses

 D2C stands for direct to consumer (also abbreviated as DTC).
 These businesses are responsible for producing, testing, and delivering to consumers through different owned or rented channels.

-When D2C businesses sell on their websites, they’re distributing products via owned media.
-Paid channels include e-commerce platforms like Shopify or Alibaba, community channels, or a retail store.
+When D2C businesses sell on their websites, they’re distributing products via owned media or channels.
+These channels include e-commerce platforms like Shopify or Alibaba, community channels, or a retail store.
 Selling on social media is also viable, with platforms like Instagram, Facebook, YouTube and recently, TikTok.

 The “direct to consumer” model deviates from the conventional way of marketing and distributing products through middlemen.
 This gives room for executing innovative ad campaigns.